Prathik-Ullur/Recommendation-System-Using-Meetup-Data/README.md

 2. Data wrangling to create user-item matrix using implicit feedbacks:

+      a.
 RSVP counts: Number of times a user has attended a group's event

+      b.
 TimeDelta: The number of days between a user joined the group and the last event he attended of that group

 3. Hyperparameter tuning using PySpark on the Databrick platform

 4. Final recommendations using the selected hyperparameters

+## Results

+1. ALS using RSVP Counts:
+            AUC(model): 0.761
+            AUC(popular recommendations): 0.837
+2. ALS using TimeDelta:
+            AUC(model): 0.809
+            AUC(popular recommendations): 0.859